Viva-con-Agua/pool-docu/howto/Database.md

 # Database Controller Go

 This guide is a collection of different examples for creating a database controller with Go for the pool².
 We use the [Go-MySQL-Driver](https://github.com/go-sql-driver/mysql) and [MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/) deployed in [Docker](https://www.docker.com/).
-If you want to deploy your own docker user default [mysql-docker](https://hub.docker.com/_/mysql)
+If you want to deploy your own docker use as default [mysql-docker](https://hub.docker.com/_/mysql).

 ## Select Query

 ### Simple Select

-## Datatypes using in Pool²
+## Datatypes used in Pool²

 In some cases it makes sense to initialize variables in the backend.
-For example, the create date should not be initialize in the frontend where it could be manipulated.
+For example, the create date should not be initialized in the frontend, where it could be manipulated.
 A good solution is to handle these variables in the database controllers.
-The Pool² uses not primitive data types such as UUID for system-wide identifiers in various cases.
+The Pool² uses non primitive data types such as UUID for system-wide identifiers in various cases.
-For this you will find a summary in this section of how you can create these data types.
+Following, you will find a summary of how you can create these data types with Go.

 ### UUID
 ```